 As I discussed throughout the article, daycare and preschool are 2 different concepts and have 2 various missions.
 Both entities are responsible for kids’ safety and wellbeing.
 Necessarily, preschools are learn-oriented and get the kids ready for primary school.

 Daycare centers are open and facilitate until parents come back from work.
-It ensures kids’ safety and helps them to develop their social skills.
+It ensures kids’ safety and helps them to develop their self help skills.
 Both daycare and preschool teach kids to independent.

 Parents can decide where they will send their kids after considering and comparing the services they provide with the parent’s needs.
 Although daycare and preschool facilitate differently, both of them make a significant impact on kids’ lives.